 Do you offer orthodontic care for adults?

 Yes!
 Mt.
 Airy Children’s Dental Associates offers orthodontic care for adults.
 It is never too late to get straight teeth.
 Orthodontia is not limited to children and teens.
 We treat many adults who want to correct misaligned teeth, overcrowding, bite issues, or aesthetic improvements.
-If you are considering orthodontic care as an adult, book a consult today with our orthodontist.
+If you are considering orthodontic care as an adult, book a consultation today with our orthodontist.
 They will evaluate your oral health, discuss your goals, and suggest the most appropriate treatment.

 What does phase 1 and phase 2 treatment mean?